 The firm’s government contract lawyers further asserted that it has recently developed other sources of revenue.
 On appeal, Watson further argued that a finding against our client would have a “chilling effect” on start-up firms, who would be required to avoid contracting with large firms in the start-up phase of operations.

-In agreement the SBA Office of Hearings and Appeals (SBAOHA), in agreement, stated that “Further, it is simply not true that one small contract, regardless of what proportion it represents of Appellant’s revenues at the time, actually renders one firm dependent upon the other.
+In agreement, the SBA Office of Hearings and Appeals (SBAOHA), in agreement, stated that “Further, it is simply not true that one small contract, regardless of what proportion it represents of Appellant’s revenues at the time, actually renders one firm dependent upon the other.
 In order to survive and prosper, Appellant must obtain a number of other contracts.
 If, over time, the great majority of these are with TSI or TSII, then a finding of economic dependence might be warranted.

 But here, where the contract by itself is not enough to sustain business operations, a finding of economic dependence based upon it is not warranted.
 The court held that in a case such as this, where the challenged firm has only recently begun operations either initially or after a period of dormancy, and is dependent upon its alleged affiliate for only one small contract of short duration, which by itself could sustain a business, that a finding of economic dependence is not warranted.
 Accordingly, the court found that the Area Office erred as a matter of law in finding Appellant economically dependent upon, and thus affiliated with, TSI, based upon its contract with TSI.

-Message Sent to Contractors and Small Businesses
+Affiliation Message Sent to Government Contractors and Small Businesses

 Small businesses have to start somewhere.
-The point made during the size protest litigation, is that the SBA has to review each case on a case-by-case basis.
+The point made during the size protest litigation is that the SBA has to review each case on a case-by-case basis.
 It cannot simply paint a broad brush for every company.

 - On the other hand, SBA size standard and affiliation rules are not intended for companies who choose to only do business with one client.
-You can lose a SBA size protest simply if the SBA believes there to be an appearance of affiliation.
+You can lose an SBA size protest simply if the SBA believes there to be an appearance of affiliation.